OktavianRS/expenses-dev/README.md

 * [Mock](http://www.voidspace.org.uk/python/mock/) mocking and testing Library
 * [Responses](https://github.com/getsentry/responses) a utility for mocking out the Python Requests library

+You need to have node.js, git to be installed

 ## Readme Notes